angelikatyborska/angelika.me/_posts/2024-11-11-dependencies-vs-dev-dependencies-javascript-apps.md

 ## Practical differences between a regular dependency and a dev dependency

 Regular dependencies will always be installed.
-Dev dependencies will only be installed using specific install commands.
+Dev dependencies will not be installed under certain conditions.

 As far as I know, there are no other practical differences.
 Dev dependencies can be `import`ed or `require`d from your app code.
-Regular dependencies can be imported Anything that's inside of `node_modules` can, even if it's not listed in your `package.json`.
+Anything that's inside of `node_modules` can, even if it's not listed in your `package.json`.

 Below is an overview of different install commands and which dependencies they install.